tmuras/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADApplication.md

 ```

 ### -Oauth2RequirePostResponse
-Set this to true if an Oauth2 psot response is required
+Set this to true if an Oauth2 POST response is required

 ```yaml
 Type: Boolean